ricdezen/nameless_language/README.md

 - Implement another (or another two) instruction to load more than 255 constants.

+- Idem for other places where the 255 limit is in place (e.g. local variables).

 - Implement a stack on a dynamic array for the value stack.

 - Look into [flexible array members](https://en.wikipedia.org/wiki/Flexible_array_member) to see if you can further